Try Semrush

 Internal links make it easy for Google to find pages on your site.

-Internal links make pages easier to be found
+Internal links make pages easier to find

 So if you have a page or set of pages that you want indexed, internal link to that page or that page’s category from your site’s navigation: